-You may have lost a loved one during the pandemic and you are finding it difficult ‘holding it altogether’?
+You may have lost a loved one either recently, during the pandemic, or some time ago and you are finding it difficult ‘holding it altogether’.
 Is this sense of unease affecting your eating or sleeping patterns, are you irritable with those close to you, or feel anxious about any further changes?

 Stress, Loneliness, Feeling Sad, Low Self-esteem